-OGGM tutorials, for users of the Open Global Glacier Model.
+OGGM tutorials, for current and future users of the Open Global Glacier Model.
 These notebooks are targetting graduate students or scientists aiming to learn how the model works.

 Collection of notebooks with simple experiments explaining one or more glaciological concepts.
-They are easier to follow and adapt with some background in programming, but we are working to make them as accessible as possible.
+They are relatively easy to follow and adapt with some background in programming, and we are working to make them as accessible as possible.
 Read our Introduction to interactive notebooks first if you are new to these things.

 These are more advanced notebooks, for potential and current users of the OGGM model.